Updated: August 2021

 How we use your information

 If you contact us, we will use your information to provide support.
 From time to time, we will also need to notify you of maintenance windows, system changes and other matters that may affect your service.
 We also use your information for billing purposes and credit control.
-When your service term ends, we will need to send you renewal notices.
+When your service term ends, we will need to send you renewal notices or extensions.
 These are just some of the ways we use your information.

 We may use your information to measure your experiences of our services, improve existing services, develop new services and perform research and analysis associated with your services.
 We also use the information to provide you with special offers and promotions, newsletters or invitations to events.